 When learning a new skill, it’s always important to start with the basics.
 And as you work on improving your techniques in the kitchen and expanding your recipe repertoire, you also want to make sure to understand the first steps.

 The stirring spoon is your basic spoon.
-There is nothing fancy about it, but this seems like the most common and most versatile utensil in the kitchen.
+There is nothing fancy about it, but this seems like the most common and most versatile kitchen utensils.
 The spoon is my go-to for most dishes unless I know I need one of the others for a specific reason.
-Use the stirring spoon for soup, chili, sauce, gravy, and almost anything else that needs to be given a quick stir.
-It’s hard to describe why this is so versatile since it’s just a spoon, but trust me, you can’t go wrong with one of these in the kitchen!
+Use the stirring spoon for soup, chili, sauce, gravy, and anything else that needs to be given a quick stir.
+It’s hard to describe why this is so versatile since it’s just a spoon.
+But trust me, you can’t go wrong with one of these in the kitchen!

 A slotted spoon is usually the same size as a stirring spoon only, you guessed it, it has slots in it.
-I use the slotted spoon in a variety of ways, but most commonly use it when I need to scoop something out of boiling water such as boiled pierogi or scooping vegetables as well and getting just a piece of pasta out to test for doneness.
+I use the slotted spoon in a variety of ways.
+I most commonly use it when I need to scoop something out of boiling water such as boiled pierogi.
+Or when I need just a piece of pasta out to test for doneness.

 The name gives this utensil away, it’s perfect for serving pasta (hence pasta spoon).
-The tines help scoop the pasta out of either a pot of boiling water (since it’s also slotted) or from a serving bowl.
+The tines help scoop the pasta from a pot of boiling water (since it’s also slotted) or a serving bowl.
 I also use this when I am cooking pasta to stir it in the pot.
 Plus, similar to the slotted spoon, you can use this to pull items out of boiling water.
-For me, this is perfect to get hard-boiled eggs out of the boiling water since the size helps to cradle the eggs.
+For me, this is perfect to get hard-boiled eggs out of the water since the size helps cradle the eggs.

 I’ve seen this called both a turner and a flat spatula.
 I end up calling it a spatula often, even though I know it’s not the technical term, that’s just what we called it growing up and it’s a habit.
 The turner is what you would typically use for flipping foods such as pancakes or a grilled cheese sandwich since it’s flat and can easily get underneath the food.
 There are different sizes of turners available depending on what you are trying to flip.
 I only have a medium-sized one and it does pretty well for me.